 You probably have a wire broken somewhere.
 It could be dangerous.
 I suggest you turn off the breaker until you can find out what is going on.
 Also note that the lights and the outlets may not be on the same circuit.
-Find someone with electrical experience to help you trace out the circuit and find out where the problem is.

 The very same thing happened to us recently.
 Outlets that go out together do so because that set is connected to one another by the wiring in the walls.

 If there is a break in the power anywhere along that circuit they will all go out.
 It won't necessarily blow the fuse or the circuit breaker.

 While it could be caused by a broken wire, it could also be just an old outlet that stops functioning due to age (ours was actually cracked inside), or a wire may have worked its way loose from the outlet over time and just needs to be refastened.